javashin/DiabloOS/README.md

 Mesa 3D OpenGL Vulkan Libs And DRI (last stable version) \
 X11 Xorg-server (Last Master Tip From Gitlab) \
 Linux Kernel 5.0 KMS DRM Video DRIVERS. \
-On Desktops Like Mate Xfce4 Lxqt Lxde Or Just Window Managers BOXes Make Use Of The Best Compositor For Any Unix System "Picom" A Fork Of Compton Which Works Great.
+On Desktops Like Mate Xfce4 Lxqt Lxde Or Just Window Managers BOXes Make Use Of The Best Compositor For Any Unix System "Picom" A Fork Of Compton Which Works Great. \
-On Kde Plasma 5 Recompile Kwin With lowlatency Patches For The Best Performance.
+On Kde Plasma 5 Recompile Kwin With lowlatency Patches For The Best Performance. \
 Gnome ?

+7. Make your own -RELEASE DistFile Manifest Tarballs And Memstick Or ISO & Booteable System For Any Situation.

+8. Finito Fin Finale EnD.

 * INDEX